 November 14th found D5010 working a football special from Ashford to Brentford.

-Condition unknown date (but believed whilst on WCML) : green livery with small yellow warning panels, rounded upper corners, painted over frame level stripe, three rung bogie steps, SKF axleboxes, full size fuel and water tanks.
-Blanking plates fitted.
+Condition unknown date (but believed whilst on WCML): green livery with small yellow warning panels, rounded upper corners, painted over frame level stripe, three rung bogie steps, SKF axleboxes, headcode disc brackets fitted (for use with SR six disc headcodes), full size fuel and water tanks, blanking plates fitted.